Council Tax - Privacy notice

 Tel: 01993 861000

-If you would like to know more about how we use your information, or if for any reason you do not wish to have your information used in any of the ways described in this leaflet, please tell us.
-Contact the Data Protection Officer
+If you would like to know more about how we use your information or if for any reason you do not wish to have your information used, please:

 You can also complain to the Information Commissioner: https://ico.org.uk